Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: Conclusion

 \section{Conclusion}

-With MARViN we introduce a novel mixed-precision DNN training algorithm that can be combined with any iterative gradient based training scheme.
-MARViN exploits fast fixed-point operations for forward passes, while executing backward passes in highly precise float32.
+With AdaPT we introduce a novel quantized DNN sparsifying training algorithm that can be combined with iterative gradient based training schemes.
+AdaPT exploits fast fixed-point operations for forward passes, while executing backward passes in highly precise float32.
 By carefully balancing the need to minimize the fixed-point precision for maximum speedup and minimal memory requirements, while at the same time keeping precision high enough for the network to keep learning, our approach produces top-1 accuracies comparable or better than SOTA float32 techniques or other quantized training algorithms.
-Furthermore MARViN has the intrinsic methodical advantage of not only training the network in a quantized fashion, but also the trained network itself is quantized s.t. it can be deployed to fast ASIC hardware.
+Furthermore AdaPT has the intrinsic methodical advantage of not only training the network in a quantized fashion, but also the trained network itself is quantized and sparsified s.t. it can be deployed to fast ASIC hardware at reduced memory cost and executed with reduced computational compared to a full precision model.
+Additionally we contribute a performance model for fixed point quantized training.